DAY 6 NORTH VANCOUVER - JULY 12, 2018

 Race North Vancouver - Sleep in Squamish

-A nice roll out along tree lined Indian Arm Road will lead you onto the Baden Powell for some punchy climbing, onto the upper OLD BUCK and further onwards to the first descent of the day; Corkscrew to Pingu, after which the climbing carries on, double track to the power and onto the classic BCBR descent: Upper Severed D, Baden Powell, across After Taste and into Forever After and finally High School, the total on this descent is nearly 4km’s long.
+A nice roll out along tree-lined Indian Arm Road will lead you onto the Baden Powell for some punchy climbing, onto the upper OLD BUCK and further onwards to the first descent of the day; Corkscrew to Pingu, after which the climbing carries on, double track to the power lines and beyond to Upper Dale’s flowing into Forever After and finally High School, the total on this descent is nearly 4km’s long.

 Base Camp Highlights